Bumber64/dfhack/docs/plugins/plant.rst

     Define the age (in years) to set saplings to. ``value`` can be a non-negative integer, or one of the strings ``tree``/``1x1`` (3 years,) ``2x2`` (201 years,) or ``3x3`` (401 years.)
 Defaults to 3 if option is unused.
-If a ``value`` larger than 3 years is used, it will make sure even fully-grown trees have an age of at least the given value, allowing them to grow larger.
+If a ``value`` larger than 3 is used, it will make sure even fully-grown trees have an age of at least the given value, allowing them to grow larger.
 ``-f <list>``, ``--filter <list>``